How to book a course?

 Hot work includes the use of open flames, hot air, welding, cutting and/or grinding equipment.

-No , except for hot work that is carried out in specially adapted rooms as part of the daily operations.
-The room must be separated from other activities as a separate fire cell.
+No , except for hot work that is carried out in specially adapted rooms as part of daily operations.

 If there is a connection between an injury and a violation of safety regulations, you risk that the insurance company will refuse to pay compensation in whole or in part.